nsrau/azure-docs.it-it/articles/storage-properties-metadata.md

-﻿<properties
+<properties
-	pageTitle="Set and retrieve Properties and Metadata for Blob Storage | Microsoft Azure" description="Learn how to set and retrieve properties and metadata for Azure Storage containers and blobs." services="storage"
+	pageTitle="Set and retrieve Properties and Metadata for Blob Storage \| Microsoft Azure" description="Learn how to set and retrieve properties and metadata for Azure Storage containers and blobs." services="storage" documentationCenter=""
-	documentationCenter=""
 	authors="tamram"
 	manager="adinah"